Capt-Cartman/stats220/index.md

 This original meme idea was inspired by the fact that:

-1. We can all relate to this (myself included) and people bring things like this up to me constantly
+1. We can all relate to this (myself included) and people bring things like this up to me constantly.
-2. Obito is one of my favorite villains in a TV show because of how complex and human is character is (*also makes him memeworthy*)
+2. I was watching Naruto and saw how relateable Obito was (*also makes him memeworthy*).